fajaridol/optmizedgpsconf/README.md

 6. Same **_4, 5, 6 and 7_** steps of **_Option 1 - Manually_**.

 ## Notes
-1. Location mode __"Battery saving"__ is gone due to Google's location accuracy is now a binary setting.
-So consider using the __"High accuracy"__ mode one.
+1. Location mode __"Battery saving"__ is removed in Android 9/Pie and above due to location service changes.
+To avoid Google location tracing, turn off __"Google Location Accuracy"__ in location settings (this still may provide some data to Google through the GPS supplement system).*
 2. Consider using the __GPS Locker__ app because it is much better than the __GPS Test__ and __GPS Data__.
 You just need to open it once and wait for fix, then your gps signal is locked and when you close it (just press __Cancel__ in __"Unlock GPS on exit"__ message) the app keep awake running in the background.
 3. GPS is made to work in outdoor places.
 For indoor/enclosed places such as inside of your house don't forget that, it will take a bit more to fix.
 It drains more battery, but is required if you're an advanced user that uses gps all the time.*